Wall Street Pummels Remitly Global Inc. (RELY) After Recent Earnings Report

 RELY’s Market Performance

-RELY stocks went up by 7.62% for the week, with a monthly jump of 0.76% and a quarterly performance of 36.21%.
-The volatility ratio for the week stands at 4.61% while the volatility levels for the past 30 days are set at 4.76% for Remitly Global Inc. The simple moving average for the period of the last 20 days is 6.83% for RELY stocks with a simple moving average of -0.11% for the last 200 days.
+RELY stocks went down by -7.40% for the week, with a monthly drop of -4.14% and a quarterly performance of 22.94%.
+The volatility ratio for the week stands at 5.10% while the volatility levels for the past 30 days are set at 4.85% for Remitly Global Inc. The simple moving average for the period of the last 20 days is -3.47% for RELY stocks with a simple moving average of -8.43% for the last 200 days.

-Volatility was left at 4.76%, however, over the last 30 days, the volatility rate increased by 4.61%, as shares surge +1.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +37.61% upper at present.
+Volatility was left at 4.85%, however, over the last 30 days, the volatility rate increased by 5.10%, as shares sank -4.39% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +19.17% upper at present.

-During the last 5 trading sessions, RELY rose by +7.62%, which changed the moving average for the period of 200-days by -52.81% in comparison to the 20-day moving average, which settled at $11.24.
-In addition, Remitly Global Inc. saw -41.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RELY fell by -7.40%, which changed the moving average for the period of 200-days by -54.78% in comparison to the 20-day moving average, which settled at $11.25.
+In addition, Remitly Global Inc. saw -47.24% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading